nvr98/Machine_Learning_Study/README.md

-This contains various codes realted to the machine learning course
+This contains various codes related to the machine learning course

 "Happy Learning "